 4. Complete the state licensure examination

 The exact requirements for licensure as an engineer vary by state, but typically include an examination after you've completed the necessary work experience.
 Complete your state's exam and any other requirements to become a professional engineer.
 The requirements for each state may vary, so research the requirements before you start your license.

 5. Prepare your resume

-National average salary: $74,078 per year
+National average salary: $48,871 per year

-National average salary: $75,817 per year
+National average salary: $80,992 per year

-National average salary: $79,307 per year
+National average salary: $85,806 per year

-National average salary: $79,751 per year
+National average salary: $87,319 per year

-National average salary: $81,477 per year
+National average salary: $87,503 per year

 Primary duties: Mechanical engineers work with machinery, which may include electric generators, gas turbines, machine tools, elevators, robots, and heating and cooling equipment.
 Some focus on production equipment within a factory while others focus on construction or farm machinery.
 This is a very broad discipline and includes work with nearly any type of machine, assessing and improving upon its operation.

-National average salary: $86,775 per year
+National average salary: $88,785 per year

-National average salary: $88,023 per year
+National average salary: $90,529 per year

-National average salary: $90,700 per year
+National average salary: $90,568 per year

 Primary duties: Materials engineers work with the raw materials that are used to create a variety of consumer products.
 They may use plastics, composites, metals, ceramics and other items to create or improve upon items.

-11. Nuclear engineer
+10. Nuclear engineer

-National average salary: $90,995 per year
+National average salary: $90,679 per year

 Primary duties: Nuclear engineers work with the systems and equipment that are used to generate and use nuclear power.
 They assess and improve upon the processes and instruments that are used with radiation and nuclear technology.
 They may specialize in nuclear power generation, the use of radioactive materials or the development of fusion energy.

-National average salary: $91,650 per year
+National average salary: $92,738 per year

 Primary duties: Petroleum engineers work on extracting gas and oil from the earth.
 They work closely with geologists to determine the best drilling methods for safety and efficiency.
 Petroleum engineers strive to develop improved technology and methods for successfully recovering oil and gas resources.